 This captivating effect is unique to the acrylic face-mount style and is the reason they look so bright and vibrant, full of rich detail with amazing depth.

-All of the images in my Panoramic Gallery can be printed up to ten feet wide as a Lumachrome® TruLife® print under a single sheet of acrylic, or up to twelve feet wide as a triptych.
+Many of the images in my Panoramic Gallery can be printed up to ten feet wide as a Lumachrome® TruLife® print under a single sheet of acrylic, and a select few images up to twelve feet wide or more as a triptych.

 Just as we are able to create ultra-wide horizontal panoramic prints, the same rules apply for vertical artworks.
 We can easily fabricate 'vertoramas' or multi-panel vertical artworks if you have soaring ceilings.